B-UMMI/Schema_Refinery/SchemaRefinery/docs/SchemaRefinery/Tutorials/FullTutorial.rst

 Conclusion
 ----------

-You have successfully completed the full workflow of SchemaRefinery, from schema creation to schema refinement using the `SchemaRefinery` modules.
+You have successfully completed a possible workflow of SchemaRefinery, from schema creation to schema refinement using the `SchemaRefinery` modules.

 For more information on the `SchemaRefinery` modules, refer to the `SchemaRefinery documentation <https://schema-refinery.readthedocs.io/en/latest/index.html>`_.